sharadregoti/tyk-docs/tyk-docs/content/graphql/graphql-playground.md

 Filter buttons have two states: active and inactive; the default of which is active.
 A solid background color of the button indicates that a filter is active.

 In the below picture, the `info` and `error` filters buttons are both active.
-If there are no logs for a particular level of log, the button will appear as a grey and disabled, as shown by the `Warning` filter button.
+If there are no logs for a particular level of log, the button will appear as a gray and disabled, as shown by the `Warning` filter button.

 {{< img src="/img/dashboard/udg/getting-started/logs_navigation.png" alt="Logs navigation" >}}